Statement Regarding Artificial Intelligence (AI)

 2025/12/03

-- Generative AI and AI-assisted technology can only be used for copyediting and improving the readability of the manuscript; it must not be used for data analysis or to draw research conclusions.
+- Generative AI and AI-assisted technology may only be used for copyediting and improving the readability of the manuscript; it must not be used for data analysis or to draw research conclusions.
 AI cannot be listed as an author or co-author, nor can AI be cited as an author.